rpedro10/COMP/readme.txt

  Package codeGenerator onde é feito o code generation

 **TESTSUITE AND TEST INFRASTRUCTURE: (Describe the content of your testsuite regarding the number of examples, the approach to automate the test, etc.)
 Explicação dos exemplos presentes na pasta testSuite

 **TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.)

-Analise Sintatica-
+Analise Sintatica + Geração AST + Geração HIR tree --> os 3 elementos
-Analise Semantica-
+Analise Semantica --> Rui e Diogo
-Code Generation -
+Code Generation --> Miguel

-**PROS: (Identify the most positive aspects of your tool)
+**PROS: (Identify the most positive aspects of your tool) Faz uma conversao correta de yal para JVM bytecodes em formato jasmin

-**CONS: (Identify the most negative aspects of your tool)
+**CONS: (Identify the most negative aspects of your tool) Pequeno bug na analise semantica